aspirecsl-labs/env-utils/README.md

-# JCommon
+# env-utils
-Collection of commonly used java classes
+Collection of classes to access external properties and the execution environment